About VPA

 VPA programs include:

-- IT training (with a focus on professional certifications), and other social programs to support disadvantaged individuals in Montgomery County, Maryland: "extraordinary efforts", Robert A. Duncan, Montgomery County Executive.
-This effort is conducted in cooperation with Linkages to Learning, an organization affiliated with Montgomery County
+- IT training (with a focus on professional certifications), and other social programs to support disadvantaged individuals in Montgomery County, Maryland: "extraordinary efforts"(2001), Robert A. Duncan, Montgomery County Executive.
+This effort was conducted in cooperation with Linkages to Learning, an organization affiliated with Montgomery County and the Vietnamese Community of the Washington DC area.

 - A parnertship has been established with Vietnam Assistance for the Handicapped (VNAH) to (1) build schools to support the disadvantaged minorities in Vietnam, and (2) to establish a fund in view of providing scholarships for high school students in Vietnam.
 This second project is also supported by many Vietnamese Americans with the goal to help needy but academically qualified students in Vietnam.
-Ten small scholarships have been awarded to students in Hue for the 2006-07 academic year.
+Ten small scholarships have been awarded to students in Hue for the 2006-08 academic years.